bion-slmn/vendor_management-/README.md

 Fetch a paginated list of vendors, with options to specify the page size and page number. default is page = 1 and page_size=10

-> Example
+> Example: This example returns only the first page and the first 10 vendors

 ```
-   This example returns only the first page and the first 10 vendors
    curl  http://localhost:8000/api/vendor/    -H "Content-Type: application/json"   -H "Authorization: Token  3dc4723334deaa24c28863f977b1073462f25aca"
 ```
 ```